chronicleprotocol/documentation/docs/validators/upgrading.md

 ### Install CRD's

+Starting from Chart Version 0.3.4, tor is deployed using the `tor-controller` operator, which installs some [custom resource definitions](kubectl apply -f https://raw.githubusercontent.com/chronicleprotocol/charts/validator-0.3.4/charts/validator/crds/tor-controller.yaml).
+The controller will create a new onion key, which will be persisted as a secret.
+Please delete your previous secrets containing the tor keys, as they won't be needed.
+Retrieve the Ghost onion address using `kubectl get onion -n <namespace>` and notify the Chronicle team of your ETH address and the new Ghost onion address.

 If you are running an upgrade from a prior release, chances are that Tor Custom Resource Definitions havent been installed.
 Helm does not like installing CRD's during a helm upgrade, so we need to manually apply the CRD's like this:

 ```
 kubectl apply -f https://raw.githubusercontent.com/chronicleprotocol/charts/validator-0.3.4/charts/validator/crds/tor-controller.yaml